 At A Level, the Department offers the Product Design course (following the AQA board) which sees students developing a product using a real client throughout the design, manufacturing and testing stages.

-The DT Department makes itself available outside of lesson times to support pupils undertaking challenging projects and further enables students to progress by running a DT activity once a week where students can receive guidance and take advantage of the workshop to get ahead with their work.
+The DT Department makes itself available outside of lesson times to support pupils undertaking challenging projects.
+It also further enables students to progress by running a DT activity once a week, where pupils can receive guidance and take advantage of the workshop to get ahead with their work.
 The work produced by students is of enormous variety and coursework is supported by visits to the Jaguar and Morgan car factories every year.

-Recent successes have included a team making it through to the national finals of the Land Rover 4x4 Schools Technology Challenge, earning the students a visit to the car manufacturer's closely-guarded Research and Development Facility, and the entire Form 3 pitching in with ideas for an urban playground which is to be built in Brixton for deprived youngsters this summer.
+Recent successes have included a team making it through to the national finals of the Land Rover 4x4 Schools Technology Challenge, earning the students a visit to the car manufacturer's closely-guarded Research and Development Facility, and the entire Form 3 pitching in with ideas for an urban playground which is to be built in Brixton for deprived youngsters.

 Arkwright Scholarships are offered at GCSE level for those looking to go into engineering and manufacturing careers, and students can go on to take courses in Creative Design, Architecture, Engineering and Business Studies following their time at Pangbourne.

 Mr Tom Cheney - Teacher of DT, Housemaster of Hesperus, Head of Boarding